 Maintenance of local roads is important.
 Residents approved a \$3.5 million bond issue in 2012 to fund repairs to about 25 miles of town roads and associated sidewalks if applicable.
 Annual funding from the town budget over the next four years will support minor repairs to another 42 miles of roadway.
 While this support is substantial, the local road system has an additional 42 miles of roads that need maintaining.
-A DPW estimate is that it would require \$14 million to repair all of the town roads.
+The Department of Public Works estimates that it would require \$14 million to repair all of the town roads.

-Recently the town has adopted engineering standards for road construction which should be followed in the maintenance and repair of the roads.
-Accident data compiled by the police department have been used in the past to indicate areas of safety concern.
-Improved signage, street markings and traffic signals have been and will continue to be used by the DPW to address these concerns as is appropriate.
+Recently, the Town has adopted engineering standards for road construction which should be followed in the maintenance and repair of the roads.
+Accident data compiled by the Police Department have been used in the past to indicate areas of safety concern.
+Improved signage, street markings and traffic signals have been, and will continue to be, used by the Department of Public Works to address these concerns as appropriate.